TheKliko/klikos-modloader/readme.md

 Download mods with the press of a button.
 Of course you can still add other mods manually.

 <h3>Discord RPC & BloxstrapSDK support</h3>
 Replace Roblox's default rich presence to show more details.
-The BloxstrapSDK allows games to set custom RPC data.
+The <a href="https://github.com/pizzaboxer/bloxstrap/wiki/Integrating-Bloxstrap-functionality-into-your-game">BloxstrapSDK</a> allows games to set custom RPC data.

 <h3>Studio Support</h3>
 Kliko's modloader is available for both the Roblox Player and Roblox Studio.